MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 > Each section has a design checklist that presents architectural areas of concern along with design strategies.
 >
 > Also included are recommendations on the technology capabilities that can help implement those strategies.
 The recommendations don't represent an exhaustive list of all configurations available for Azure Disk Storage and their dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or optimize your existing environment.
+>
+> This guide focuses on decisions for Azure managed disks.
+However, managed disks are a critical dependency of Azure Virtual Machines (VMs), so read and implement the recommendations in [Azure Well-Architected Framework perspective on Virtual Machines and scale sets](virtual-machines.md), as well.

 ## Reliability